Hellion (band): The Black Book

 While on the road supporting Postcards From The Asylum, Hellion decided to do a concept album.
 However, once Ann Boleyn began writing the lyrics she decided that a full-length novel should accompany the album.
 A lucrative publishing book deal followed as well as a new recording contract with Enigma Records, which had distribution through Capital.
 The Enigma deal was intended to gain the act distribution on a major label in America.
 Guitarist Tim Kelly, later of Slaughter, stood in for Ray Schenck.

 Hellion entered The Music Grinder studios in Hollywood in about 1989 to begin recording The Black Book album.
-However, just one week after Hellion inked their record deal with Enigma Records, its president, Wess Hein, announced that he was forming a new record label called Hollywood Records.
+However, just one week after Hellion signed their record deal with Enigma Records, its president, Wess Hein, announced that he was forming a new record label called Hollywood Records.

 Enigma Records went out of business before The Black Book was released, resulting in a delay in the album's release and in Hellion's contract being transferred to Medusa Records, a division of Restless Records, for the US release.
 Because Hellion was also signed to Music for Nations in England and Pony Canyon in Japan, the delay by the Restless Records caused the other label's release to also be delayed.
 Around this time guitarists Chet Thompson and Ray Shenck returned in time for Hellion's appearance at the Monster's of Rock in the U.S.S.R.

 With the release of The Black Book delayed for over a year by Restless, the band grew restless themselves.
 It soon became evident that the new label was also in financial trouble.
 In late 1991, with the cancellation of MTV's Headbangers Ball, and the emergence of the Seattle Sound and new metal, Restless cancelled the editing of two videos as well as Ann Boleyn's appearance hosting Headbangers Ball.
 Restless eventually released The Black Book, but the packaging was of substantially lower quality than the gate-fold version that was sold in England and Japan.
 Due to the delay in the album's release, the book deal was also shelved.